-17.3 Types of Comets
+17.4 Types of Comets

 Comets originate from two primary locations in the solar system.
-One class of comets, called the long-period comets, have long orbits around the sun with periods of > 200 years.
-Their orbits are random in shape and inclination, with comets entering the inner solar system from all different directions.
-These comets are thought to originate in the Oort cloud, a spherical cloud of icy bodies that extends from $\sim 20,000 - 150,000$ AU from the Sun.
+One class of comets, called the long-period comets, have long orbits around the sun with periods of more than 200 years.
+Their orbits are random in shape and inclination, with long-period comets entering the inner solar system from all different directions.
+These comets are thought to originate in the Oort cloud, a spherical cloud of icy bodies that extends from ~20,000 to 150,000 AU from the Sun.
 Some of these objects might experience only one close approach to the Sun and then leave the solar system (and the Sun's gravitational influence) completely.

 In contrast, the short-period comets have periods less than 200 years, and their orbits are all roughly in the plane of the solar system.
 Comet Halley has a 76-year period, and therefore is considered a short-period comet.
 Comets with orbital periods < 100 years do not get much beyond Pluto's orbit at their farthest distance from the Sun.
 Short-period comets cannot survive many orbits around the Sun before their ices are all melted away.
 It is thought that these comets originate in the Kuiper Belt, a belt of small icy bodies beyond the large gas giant planets and in the plane of the solar system.
-Kuiper Belt objects have only been definitely confirmed to exist in the last several years.
+Quite a few large Kuiper Belt objects have now been discovered, including one (Eris) that is about the same size as Pluto.